namnd/namnd.github.io/content/posts/a-side-hustle-app.md

 ## Technical approach

 Even though I built mobile apps using Swift and React Native in the past, this time I decided to try out Flutter.
-For the simple nature of this app, I definitely don't need to go natively.
-I also want to support both iOS and Android (coming soon).
-I didn't like React Native and its ecosystem.
+- For the simple nature of this app, I definitely don't need to go natively.
+- I also want to support both iOS and Android (coming soon).
+- I didn't like React Native and its ecosystem.

 As a result, I chose Flutter.
-I have to say I had a great experience with Flutter.
+I have to say I had a great experience building with Flutter.

-For cloud provider, I opted to go with AWS, which I am pretty familiar with.
+For cloud provider, I opted to go with AWS, which I am the most familiar with.
 I also chose the cheapest infrastructure/backend options.
 - Cognito for Users management
 - API Gateway + Lambda + DynamoDB for Backend
 - S3/Cloudfront for the marketing website